On the Hausdorff dimension of microsets: Global and local size of trees

 Given a binary tree $T$, the height $h(T)$ is the length of the longest path starting at the root vertex.
 When $h(T)<\infty$ we say that $T$ is finite.
 For a vertex $a\in V(T)$, $h(a)$ is the length of the unique path from the root to $a$.
 We will often use the term `level $n$' to mean all vertices of height $n$.
 Given $a\in V(T)$, we use $T(a,n)$ to denote the largest subtree of $T$ with root $a$ of height at most $n$, formally the vertex set of $T(a,n)$ is defined to be as follows

 The edge set of $T(a,n)$ is defined to be as follows

 In other words, $T(a,n)$ is the spanned subgraph of $T$ with vertices $V(T(a,n))$.

 For any binary tree $T$ we use $\#T$ to denote the number of leaves and $\#_nT$ for the number of vertices of height $n$.
 A binary tree $T$ is tidy if $h(a)=h(T)$ for all leaves $a\in V(T)$.
-For example, a full tree is tidy but not vice versa.
+For example, a full tree (all non-leaf vertices have two children) is tidy but not vice versa.
 If $T$ is tidy, then for any $a\in V(T)$ and any integer $n$ such that $h(a)+n\leq h(T)$, it is clear that $T(a,n)$ is tidy.
+Note that if $h(a)+n>h(T),$ then $T(a,n)$ is not defined as a subtree of $T$.

 \begin{defn} Let $T$ be a tidy binary tree, $s>0$ and $m\in \mathbb{N}$.
 We call $T$ locally $(s,m)$-large (or small) if for all $a\in V(T)$ with $h(a)+m\leq h(T)$, there exists $1\leq n\leq m$ such that